imbush/imbush.github.io/photography/san-francisco.md

 This is an example gallery.
 All images licensed under [CC-BY-NC-SA license][license].
 Check the [Git Repo][repo] for a copy of this license.

-{% include gallery-layout.html gallery=site.data.galleries.san-francisco %}
+{% include gallery-layout.html gallery=site.data.galleries.macro %}

 [license]: http://creativecommons.org/licenses/by-nc-sa/4.0/
 [repo]: https://github.com/opieters/jekyll-gallery-example